wsharp07/thesharpdev.com/thesharpdev.com/content/posts/th-iot-part-2/index.md

 draft: false
 ---

-In the first part we focused on getting the operating system installed and setting up our web service.
+In the [part one](/posts/th-iot-part-1) we focused on getting the operating system installed and setting up our web service.
 In this part we will focus on attaching the sensor and reading data from it.

 ## Some Assembly Required
 There are several ways you can attach the sensor (e.g: bread board, connector wires, solder directly to pinouts, etc).
 I chose to use connector wires so I could move things around easily if I needed to.